 We now come to those libertarians who actually defend the Confederacy and its “right” to secession, the targets of Blanks’ posts.
 These libertarians argue either that the secession wasn’t really about slavery or that the southern states had a right to secede regardless of their reason for doing so.

-On the first point, as Blanks emphasizes, the Confederate leaders themselves repeatedly stated that protecting slavery was their principle motivation.
+On the first point, as Blanks emphasizes, the Confederate leaders themselves repeatedly stated that protecting slavery was their principal motivation.
 This was forcefully articulated at the time by Jefferson Davis, Confederate Vice President Alexander Stephens (who famously called slavery the “cornerstone” of the Confederacy), and the southern state governments’ official statements giving their reasons for secession.
 Modern defenders of the Confederacy cannot get around the fact that the most damning evidence against it comes from the statements of its own leaders.

 As for claims that the southern states had a right to secede independent of their motives for doing so, Blanks effectively dismantles this one.
 Slavery was a far greater violation of libertarian rights than anything that white southerners were suffering at the hands of the federal government in 1861.
 Even if a majority of the population in some jurisdiction supports secession, libertarians should still oppose if the purpose of secession is to perpetuate and extend a massive violation of libertarian rights.
 And few institutions violate such rights more blatantly than slavery.
 I don’t agree with all of Blanks’ arguments.
 Unlike him, I think it’s far from clear that secession was unconstitutional.
 But whether constitutional or not, Confederate secession was a great evil.
 Indeed, if the Constitution did permit secession for the purpose perpetuating slavery, that’s more an indictment of the Constitution than a justification of Confederate secession.